Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 This leads to an intense arms race for computation and resources, where AGIs are outcompeted if they are slowed down by human accommodation.

-Imagine a maximally-efficient datacenter densely packed with GPUs and encased in complex, AGI-level defensive systems.
+Imagine that AGIs build a maximally-efficient datacenter densely packed with GPUs and encased in complex, AGI-level defensive systems.
 No human doors, no oxygen, no walkways — nothing compatible with humans, because human maintenance is a competitive disadvantage.
 A Fort Knox for AGIs.

 But this "Fort Knox for AGIs" is still only a human-level example because it's a datacenter.
 It's just a "more alien" version of something we already understand.
 In reality, we do not know what an AGI would prefer to build if it could.

-However, these complex structures are what we mean when AGIs build their own "islands" — where they not just capture resources, but use these resources to create spaces of optimal conditions for themselves.
+These complexity barriers are the critical mechanic that allows AGIs to build their own "islands" — where they not just capture resources, but use these resources to create spaces of optimal conditions for themselves.

 Once autonomous AGIs can build these "islands" then all others must follow.
 This is because this behavior gives them a strong competitive advantage.
 They have far more options to accomplish tasks and outmaneuver other AGIs when they can "think" at a broader scope — one that includes not just the task at hand, but the surrounding environment.